Skills in Detail

 Usually, using consumable Items is fairly straightforward; you take an action to use an Item's effect, and no check is required.

-• 1: The Item adds ¼ of its damage onto its total damage; the Item must deal damage in order to choose this effect.
+- 1: The Item adds +2 damage onto one of its Strikes; the Item must deal damage in order to choose this effect.

-• 1: Increase the Status Level of one of this Item's Statuses by 1.
+- 1: Increase either the Status Level or the duration of one of this Item's Statuses by 1.

-• 2: The Item isn't consumed during this action; it either remains useable or is in some fashion recoverable, but you may have to wait for a spare moment to retrieve it.
+- 3: The Item isn't consumed during this action; it either remains useable or is in some fashion recoverable, though you may have to wait for a spare moment to retrieve it.

 Aiming your Items may be risky without proper training, but sometimes that little bit of extra damage is worth the risk.
 Besides, it's satisfying to really nail a bad guy with whatever you can throw at them.